Model Selection over Partially Ordered Sets: Specializing Bound (8) for Different Problem Settings

 We will show that the constructed set $\setS$ satisfies Definition~\ref*{defn:set_S} of the main paper.
-Our analysis is based on the following lemma. \begin{lemma}Let $\mathcal{C}_{\tilde{y}}$ be a CPDAG that contains $m$ disconnected subgraphs (both directed and undirected).
+Our analysis is based on the following lemma. \begin{lemma}Let $\mathcal{C}_{\tilde{y}}$ be a CPDAG that is a polytree and contains $m$ disconnected subgraphs (both directed and undirected).
 Let $\mathcal{C}_{\tilde{y}_{i}}$ be each disconnected subgraph for $i = 1,2,\dots,m$.
 Then, for any CPDAG $\mathcal{C}_z$,